vitaly-t/pg-promise/README.md

 function query(query, values, qrm);
 ```
 * `query` (required) - query string that supports standard variables formatting, using $1, $2, ...etc;
-* `values` (optional) - simple value or an array of simple values to replace the query variables;
+* `values` (optional) - value/array/object to replace the variables in the query;
 * `qrm` - (optional) Query Result Mask, as explained below...

-In order to eliminate the chances of unexpected query results and make code more robust, each request supports parameter `qrm`
+In order to eliminate the chances of unexpected query results and make code more robust, each request supports
-(Query Result Mask), via type `queryResult`:
+parameter `qrm` (Query Result Mask), via type `queryResult`:
 ```javascript
 ///////////////////////////////////////////////////////
 // Query Result Mask flags;